-- (b) be responsible for estimates and expenditure; and - (c) advise Local Authorities on any matter regarding the functions of Village Land Councils and Ward Tribunals in their respective areas of jurisdiction.
+- (a) be the Chief Executive of all Village Land Councils and Ward Tribunals; - (b) be responsible for estimates and expenditure; and - (c) advise local authorities on any matter regarding the functions of Village Land Councils and Ward Tribunals in their respective areas of jurisdiction. - 7.
 Functions of the Village Land Council

-- 7. Subject to section 61 of the Village Land Act, 1999, the functions of the Village Land Council shall include: - (a) to receive complaints from parties in respect of land; - (b) to convene meetings for hearing of disputes from parties; and - (c) to mediate between and assist parties to arrive at a mutually acceptable settlement of the disputes on any matter concerning land within its area of jurisdiction.
+Subject to section 61 of the Village Land Act Cap.
+114, the functions of the Village Land Council shall include-

+- (a) receiving complaints from parties in respect of land; - (b) convening meetings for the hearing of disputes from parties; and - (c) mediating between and assist parties to arrive at a mutually acceptable settlement of the disputes on any matter concerning land within its area of jurisdiction. - 8.
+Procedure for mediation
-Procedure for Mediation

-8. Procedures for Mediation by the Village Land Council shall be as stipulated under section 61 of the Village Land Act, 1999.
+Procedures for mediation by the Village Land Council shall be as stipulated under section 61 of the Village Land Act Cap.
+114.

-Reference of dispute to the Ward Tribunal
+9. Reference of dispute to the Ward Tribunal

-9. Where the parties to the dispute before the Village Land Council are not satisfied with the decision of the Council, the dispute in question shall be referred to the Ward Tribunal in accordance with section 62 of the Village Land Act, 1999.
+Where the parties to the dispute before the Village Land Council are not satisfied with the decision of the Council, the dispute in question shall be referred to the Ward Tribunal in accordance with section 62 of the Village Land Act Cap.
+114.